-On August 30, 2021, we entered into a loan commitment note for a bridge loan of up to \$25,000 to obtain capital to pay off the existing equipment loans as they come out of the lock out period and may be prepaid.
+On August 30, 2021, we entered into a loan commitment note for a bridge loan of up to \$25,000 to obtain capital to pay off the existing equipment loans as they came out of the lock out period and could be prepaid.
 The outstanding principal balances of the bridge loan became due and payable in full one Federal Reserve business day after the closing of the real estate transactions contemplated under the CRG Purchase Agreement.
 We prepaid \$18,653 in equipment loans utilizing proceeds from the new bridge loan.
 The Company evaluated the exchange under ASC 470 and determined that the exchange should be treated as a debt modification prospectively.
 The Company accounted for this transaction as a debt modification and did not incur any gain or loss relating to the modification.
 The debt modification did not meet the greater than ten percent test and was deemed not substantial.
-We prepaid and terminated the bridge loan and related loan commitment note on June 2, 2022, using \$18,653 in proceeds from the sale of a land parcel in Chicago pursuant to the CRG Purchase Agreement.
+We prepaid and terminated the bridge loan and related loan commitment note on June 2, 2022, using \$18,653 in proceeds from the gain on the sale of a land parcel in Chicago pursuant to the CRG Purchase Agreement.

-The following table reflects major components of our revolving line of credit and borrowing agreements as of January 20, 2023, and October 28, 2022, respectively.
+The following table reflects major components of our revolving credit facility and borrowing agreements as of January 26, 2024, and November 3, 2023, respectively.

-January 20. , 2023 October 28, 2022
+January 2 January 26, 2024

 Revolving credit facility \$ - \$ -

 Equipment notes:

-3.68% note due 04/16/27, out of lockout 04/17/22 4,666 4,913
+3.68% note due 04/16/27, out of lockout 04/17/22 3,660 3,831

-SOFR plus 2.00% bridge loan due 08/31/23 - -

-Total debt 4,666 4,913
+Total debt 3,660 3,831

-Less current debt (1,099) (1,089)
+Less current debt (1,052) (1,045)

-Total long-term debt \$ 3,567 \$ 3,824
+Total long-term debt \$ 2,608 \$ 2,786